veeso-dev/blog.veeso.dev/src/blog/post-41/index-en.md

 Another issue in my opinion, is that as a Rust developer, we often are proned to think that Rust, since it's considered safe and performant, can **handle everything for us in the best way possible**, but it's not actually true.

-Up to now, there's not a single programming language that can implement a perfect memory management system, and Rust is not an exception.
+Up to now, there's not a single programming language that can implement a perfect memory management, and Rust is not an exception.
 It's all up to us to implement efficient applications.

 ### Think more about shareability